kode4food/interpol/README.md

     <title>"a static title"</title>
   </head>
   <body>
-    "this is a list with % items" % list.length
+    "this is a list with %length items" % list renderList(list)
-    renderList(list)
   </body>
 </html>